How to use the free complaints tool

 Which companies can I use Resolver to complain to?
 You can raise pretty much any kind of complaint with over 30,000 firms and public bodies, including shops, restaurants, energy and telecoms firms, banks and insurance providers (find out more below).

-For five of our biggest reclaim guides – Flight Delay Compensation, Experian CreditExpert ID Fraud Insurance Refund, Reclaim Packaged Bank Account Fees, Reclaim payday loans for free and Reclaim PPI for free – we've specially modified Resolver with bespoke MoneySavingExpert letters.
+For four of our biggest reclaim guides – Flight Delay Compensation, Experian CreditExpert ID Fraud Insurance Refund, Reclaim Packaged Bank Account Fees and Reclaim payday loans for free – we've specially modified Resolver with bespoke MoneySavingExpert letters.

 How do I complain if the company I want to complain about isn't included?
 How do I complain if the company I want to complain about isn't included?
 It's worth noting while Resolver includes a huge number of firms, it won't include them all.
 If a company's not listed, you can ask Resolver to add it via a form on its website - but also see our How to Complain guide for other options.